jameshughes89/cs102/src/site/asn2.rst

 abstraction is not needing to fully understand everything *under the hood*; however, you're still new at this, and taking the time to understand what is happening in the code and how it does it is important.

+At the end of this assignment page, there is a list of some code peculiarities you may not be familiar with.
+Be sure to read through this before really jumping into coding.

 Part 2 ---
 ===========